J-Maica/Project-API-Auth/README.md

    - open web browser: http://localhost:3000

 ## License
-This project is for educational purposes and is based on content from the Udemy course "The Complete 2024 Web Development Bootcamp.
+This project is for educational purposes and is based on content from the Udemy course "The Complete 2024 Web Development Bootcamp".